Mqxx/Minecraft-Server/README.md

 ## Prepare Minecraft server .jar

 Next, we download the latest minecraft server .jar file.
 Which server .jar you use is up to you.
-In this guide I will use [purpurmc][link-purpurmc].
-However, you can also use a pure [vanilla][] server.
+In this guide I will use [purpurmc][link-purpurmc-minecraft].
+However, you can also use a pure [vanilla][link-vanilla-minecraft] server.

 <br>